gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### C4

-C4 is a diagram style inspired by UML, this was simplified and paterned on mulitiple layers of deeper diagrams.
-It also does away with UMLs proscriptive guidence on meaning, you can use whatever shapes and types of lines you would like with C4 as long as you are consistant.
-C4 has four layers of diagram, those are Context, Container, Component and Code.
-Context is the high level outline, it is non-technical, should make since to all stake holders and fixes the scope and context of a single system.
+C4 is a diagram style inspired by UML, this was simplified and patterned on multiple layers of deeper diagrams.
+It also does away with UMLs proscriptive guidance on meaning, you can use whatever shapes and types of lines you would like with C4 as long as you are consistent.
+C4 has four layers of diagram, these are Context, Container, Component and Code.
+Context is the high level outline, it is non-technical, should make sence to all stakeholders and fixes the scope and context of a single system.
 Container is the next level down, provides the high level technical detail, how your system communicates with other systems and can be thought of as a single deployable unit (terraform module).
-This is normally enough for most uses but if you want to go deeper the Component layer is for illistraiting the technical highlights and major components of each container, followed by the Code layer which which zooms in to the layer of each element in a given Component layer component.
-These lower layers are often unnecicary and quickly grow oudaated as the project progresses.
+This is normally enough for most uses but if you want to go deeper the Component layer is for illustrating the technical highlights and major components of each container, followed by the Code layer which which zooms in to the layer of each element in a given Component layer component.
+These lower layers are often unnecessary and quickly grow outdated as the project progresses.

-I am particularly excited about the ability to add links to nodes in the diagrams, this allows for each component of a diagram to link to the assocaited lower level diagram as we will see in the following examples.
+I am particularly excited about the ability to add links to nodes in the diagrams, this allows for each component of a diagram to link to the associated lower level diagram as we will see in the following examples.

 #### Context

-This is again, the high level overview from a non-technical prospective.
+This is again, the high level overview from a non-technical perspective.
 It provides context for the work as well as the scope.
-The major components here that we are likely to work with are users, external services, aws accounts, aws services, terraform modules as deployeable units of function.
+The major components here that we are likely to work with are users, external services, aws accounts, aws services, terraform modules as deployable units of function.
 Another way to look at this would be as a single "Workload" in the AWS WAFR framework.

 `cmd + click` on the "Application" node will open a new tab for the